4th execution caps state's series

 "You should pay," he boomed.
 "You should pay."

-About 50 protesters outside the Governor's Mansion walked in circles, sang and prayed, and chatted as they awaited court rulings challenging Williams' execution.
+About 50 protesters outside the Governor's Mansion on Thursday night walked in circles, sang and prayed, and chatted as they awaited court rulings challenging Williams' execution.

 Collin Eggers of Little Rock, a dental assistant, acknowledged her protest might not make a difference right now.